These Headless Shopify Features Will Make Your Head Spin [Implementation COSTS INCLUDED]

-The competition in the eCommerce sector is fierce and online stores are relentlessly looking for solutions that would help them gain a competitive edge.
+The competition in the e-commerce sector is fierce and online stores are relentlessly looking for solutions that would help them gain a competitive edge.

-This situation is caused by the rising cost of acquiring customers, which forces brands to not only attract them but build their loyalty by providing a fully personalized, customized, and omnichannel experience.
+This situation is caused by the rising cost of acquiring customers, which forces brands to not only attract them but also build their loyalty by providing a fully personalized, customized, and omnichannel experience.

-One of the quite new, but revolutionary, approaches is headless commerce, which provides retailers with a chance to reach a whole new level of platform performance and offer absolutely unique and tailored customer experiences.
 Among the most popular headless eCommerce platforms right now, you’ll find headless Shopify.
 Its features – as well as the overall approach – can bring profits to any company operating in the eCommerce market.

 In this article, we’ll cover:

-- What is headless Shopify?
+• What is headless Shopify?

-- Headless Shopify Features and Benefits
+• Headless Shopify Features and Benefits

-- Headless Shopify Disadvantages
+• Headless Shopify Disadvantages

-- When to Choose a headless Shopify Store
+• When to Choose a Headless Shopify Store

-- How to Prepare for Creating a Headless eCommerce Platform
+• How to Prepare for Creating a Headless Commerce Platform

-- Exemplary Headless Shopify Costs
+• Examples of Headless Shopify Costs

 Okay, let’s go!